The Oculomotor Nerve (CN III)

 Parasympathetic: Supplies the sphincter pupillae and the ciliary muscles of the eye.

-Sympathetic: No direct function, but sympathetic fibres run with the oculomotor nerve to innervate the superior tarsal muscle.
+Sympathetic: No direct function, but sympathetic fibres run with the oculomotor nerve to innervate the superior tarsal muscle (helps to raise the eyelid).

 The oculomotor nerve originates from the anterior aspect of the midbrain.
 It moves anteriorly, passing below the posterior cerebral artery, and above the superior cerebellar artery.
 The nerve pierces the dura mater and enters the lateral aspect of the cavernous sinus.
 Within the cavernous sinus, it receives sympathetic branches from the internal carotid plexus.
 These fibres do not combine with the oculomotor nerve – they merely travel within its sheath.